This creamy lemon ice cream tastes just like frozen lemonade—sweet, tart, and refreshing. Made with real lemons and churned to smooth perfection!

 How to Make Lemon Ice Cream

-- Heat milk.
-Pour the milk into a large saucepan and heat on the stovetop until bubbles begin to form around the edges of the pan.
-Cover with the lid and then remove the pan from the heat.
+- Heat the milk.
+Pour the milk into a large saucepan and heat until bubbles form around the edges.
+Remove from heat and cover.

-- Beat yolks.
-Next beat the egg yolks and granulated sugar together until the mixture looks pale and has thickened in consistency.
+- Beat the yolks.
+In a separate bowl, whisk the egg yolks and sugar until pale and thick.

-- Temper.
-Slowly pour the hot milk over the bowl of egg yolks and continue to whisk constantly while doing so.
-Then transfer the mixture back to the saucepan and simmer over low heat until thick enough to coat the back of a spoon.
-Remove from the heat and stir in the lemon extract and juice.
-Let cool, then cover and refrigerate for at least 3 hours (or overnight).
+- Temper the eggs.
+Slowly pour the warm milk into the yolk mixture, whisking constantly.
+Return the mixture to the saucepan and cook over low heat, stirring until it coats the back of a spoon.
+Remove from heat, then stir in the lemon extract and juice.
+Let cool, cover, and refrigerate for at least 3 hours or overnight.

-- Churn.
-Pour the mixture into your ice cream maker and churn until it begins to thicken.
-Add in the lemon concentrate and continue churning until it has a thick and creamy consistency.
-Then place in the freezer in an airtight container to become firm.
+- Churn the ice cream.
+Pour the chilled mixture into your ice cream maker and churn until it begins to thicken.
+Add the lemon concentrate and continue churning until smooth and creamy.
+Transfer to an airtight container and freeze until firm.

 Tips for the Best Results

-- Let cool.
-The ice cream mixture must cool completely before churning.
-Let it sit at room temperature until cool, then cover and chill in the refrigerator for at least 3 hours and up to overnight.
+- Chill before churning.
+The custard must be completely cool before churning.
+Let it come to room temperature, then chill in the fridge for at least 3 hours.

 More Frozen Treats for Summer